-Indiana experienced personal income growth and employment growth below the national rates for 2015 and most of 2016.
-However, Indiana’s personal income growth rate is expected to outpace the U.S. rate from 2017 through the end of the forecast period in 2019.
-Payroll employment in Indiana is expected to sustain slightly lower growth rates than the nation from 2016 to 2019.
+Indiana experienced personal income growth above the national rates for the first three quarters of 2016, but employment growth below the national rates for 2016.
+These trends are expected to continue from 2017 through the end of the forecast period in 2019.
+Indiana’s personal income growth rate is expected to equal or outpace the U.S. through 2019, while payroll employment in Indiana is expected to sustain slightly lower growth rates than the nation from 2017 to 2019.

 From 2010 to 2012 Indiana’s labor market mostly outperformed the nation as a whole, especially during the early part of the recovery period.
 During this period Indiana benefited from strong growth in manufacturing payroll employment, which held Indiana’s growth rate above the national levels.
-Compared to the U.S., Indiana experienced tepid employment growth since 2013, with year-over year growth lagging behind the U.S. by up to 0.7 percentage points.
+Compared to the U.S., Indiana experienced tepid employment growth since 2013, with year-over year growth lagging behind the U.S. by up to 0.8 percentage points.

-The unemployment rate experienced two consecutive quarterly increases (from 4.5% in 2015:4 to 4.8% in 2016:1, and 5.0% in 2016:2) for the first time since the end of the recession.
-However, the Q3 2015 unemployment dropped back to 4.5%.
-We expect the rate to remain stable at 4.5% for the majority of the forecast period.
+The unemployment rate experienced a quarterly increase (from 4.6% in 2015:4 to 4.7% in 2016:1) for the first time since 2012.
+However, the rate then dropped each following quarter in 2016 to 4.1% in Q4.
+We expect the rate to slowly increase to 4.4% over the forecast period.

 Annual change in personal income and wage and salary income generally parallel change in total employment.
-2016 is expected to have the lowest growth rates for both personal income and wage and salary growth.
-These rates are predicted to increase in 2017, followed by stable growth over the remainder of the forecast period.
+2016 and 2019 are expected to have the lowest growth rates for both personal income and wage and salary growth.
+These rates are predicted to be slightly higher during 2017 and 2018, the remaining years in the forecast period.